pulumi/docs/UnwrapBlog.md

 Put together, the `Unwrap<T>` is effectively itself a recursively defined structural pattern matching type.
 You can see it reference itself once you walk into `UnwrappedArray<T>` and `UnwrappedObject<T>` types.
 As it recurses, it matches the type it has and then 'peels away' the wrappings that have been caused by `Promise<T>` and `Output<T>`.
 As it hits Arrays and Objects, it dives deeper, unwrapping along the way.
 This is all manageable in TypeScript because it does this sort of matching and unwrapping in a lazy fashion, allowing us to express what is effectively an infinitely large pattern-matching type, without it having any trouble understanding it or applying it!

 It amazes us how well this works and how amazing TypeScript is here.
-As you can see here, TS completely understands what's going on and will give you all the great type-checking support and tooling that we know and love:
+As you can see here, TypeScript completely understands what's going on and will give you all the great type-checking support and tooling that we know and love:

 ![image](https://user-images.githubusercontent.com/4564579/45712608-9e6cd100-bb41-11e8-90dd-b4fe79d236fe.png)